tschumann/basis/README.md

 $ git clone https://github.com/you/repo

+$ # note that the steps below are in update.bat too

 $ # create a new remote that points to Basis

 $ git remote add basis https://github.com/tschumann/basis